-- (1) General campaigning shall be defined as the period of time after the precampaign period and before voting during which candidates may actively campaign (in addition to all activities permitted during the pre-election and precampaigning periods) while following all campaign rules listed in these Election Regulations. - (2) The first day of spring general campaigning shall begin at 12:00 a.m. on Monday of the third full week of February and shall end at 11:59 p.m. on the Wednesday of the same week. - (3) The dates of fall general campaigning shall be set by the Election Commissioner who is in office that fall but may not begin prior to the conclusion of the Mandatory Candidates' Meeting and shall end by 11:59 p.m. on the night before the first day of voting.
+(1) General campaigning shall be defined as the period of time after the pre-campaign period and before voting during which candidates may actively campaign (in addition to all activities permitted during the pre-campaigning periods) while following all campaign rules listed in these Election Regulations.

-(e) Modified Campaigning

-- (1) Modified Campaigning shall be defined as and limited to holding signs and wearing campaign apparel (as outlined in the Election Regulations)..
-All campaign-specific signs must include the phrase "Vote Today" or state the dates of voting. - (2) Modified Campaigning may only take place at the H2O Fountain, Outside Wehner near West Campus Library, Fish Pond, Harrington Plaza, and The Zone at Kyle Field. - (3) Modified Campaigning shall take place from 8:00 a.m. to 5:00 p.m. on the first day of voting and from 8:00 a.m. to 12:00 p.m. on the second day of voting. - (4) Materials used to make campaign signs and shirts for modified campaigning must be included in the expense report that is to be submitted on the first day of voting by 5:00 p.m..
-No expenses shall be made on voting days. - (i) Social media purchases must be made prior to these days and included in expense reports - (5) Candidates may not speak to organizations during this time.
+(i) Candidates may engage in actions that support their election such as, but not limited to, the distribution of any flyers and campaign materials, publication of social media ads, and holding campaign signs during this period.

+(2) The first day of spring general campaigning shall begin at 12:00 a.m. on Monday of the third full week of February and shall end at 12:00 pm on the second day of voting.

+(3) The dates of fall general campaigning shall be set by the Election Commissioner who is in office that fall but may not begin prior to the conclusion of the Mandatory Candidates' Meeting and shall end at 12:00 pm on the second day of voting.

+(4) Materials used for general campaigning must be included in the expense report that is to be submitted on the Wednesday during the week of voting by 5:00 p.m..
+No expenses shall be made past this deadline.

+(i) Social media purchases must be made prior to these days and included in expense reports

+(5) Candidates may not speak to organizations on voting days.

-section II.
+SECTION II.
 Commission-Sponsored Campaigning